- Pros: Sales synced across channels. Custom checkout. No lock-in. Pre-certified terminals reduce hassle.

 Overview of terminal fleet as seen in the Stripe dashboard.

-An obvious benefit of Stripe Terminal is that Stripe payments across all channels are consolidated in the backend.
-This simplifies sales reports so you at all times have an overview of total sales as well as individual transactions however way they were accepted through Stripe.
+An obvious benefit is that Stripe payments across all channels are consolidated in the backend.
+This simplifies sales reports so you at all times have an overview of total sales as well as individual transactions however way they were accepted.

 Customer reviews and support